Bongani-4/FarmGuardian-Android/README.md

 Example:  let other farmers know of your lost livestock and get notified when its seen somewhere

+Idea: AI to help sick livestock and offer other assistant

+Example: chat page to communicate with artificial pet

 News:

 Idea: Get up to date with the world's or local current agriculture news.